victorlaiyeeteng/tp/docs/DeveloperGuide.md

 Step 4.
 With the index entered by the user, the plan at that index is retrieved from the user's List of Plans.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** If the index entered by the user is
-invalid or greater than the length of list of plans, and error will be thrown and the mechanism will terminate.
+invalid or greater than the length of list of plans, an error will be thrown and the mechanism will terminate.
 </div>

 Step 5. `Model#completePlan(Plan)` then marks the chosen `Plan` instance from step 4 as completed.